-What is a Beneficiary?
+What is a beneficiary?

-A beneficiary is a person or legal entity that has been designated to receive the proceeds from your Health Savings Account (HSA) in the event of death.
+A beneficiary is a person or legal entity that has been designated to receive the proceeds from your Health Savings Account (HSA) in the event of your death.
 A beneficiary can be one or more individuals (i.e., spouse, children, relatives, or friends) or organizations, such as a trust or charity.
 You can designate two types of beneficiaries:

-Primary Beneficiaries are first to receive the designated asset upon your death.
-If you name more than one primary beneficiary, each will share the benefit equally, unless you indicate specific percentages totaling 100 percent are to be paid.
+Primary beneficiaries are first to receive the designated asset upon your death.
+If you name more than one primary beneficiary, each will share the benefit equally, unless you indicate specific percentages totaling 100% are to be paid.

-Secondary (Contingent) Beneficiaries receive the asset if there are no surviving primary beneficiaries upon your death.
+Secondary (contingent) beneficiaries receive the asset if there are no surviving primary beneficiaries upon your death.
 Multiple contingent beneficiaries will share the benefit equally, unless you indicate specific percentages totaling 100 percent are to be paid.

 You may designate a beneficiary to receive your HSA assets in the event of your death.
-If you name your spouse as beneficiary, your spouse can elect to treat the HSA as his or her own.
-In such case, your spouse will not owe taxes or penalties provided he or she uses the HSA for IRS-qualified medical expenses.
-If you designate a non-spouse beneficiary, he or she must take a distribution of the funds.
+If you name your spouse as beneficiary, your spouse can elect to treat the HSA as their own.
+In this case, your spouse will not owe taxes or penalties when they use the HSA for IRS-qualified healthcare expenses.
+If you designate a non-spouse beneficiary, they must take a distribution of the funds.
 A non-spouse beneficiary will have to pay income tax on the amount received, but will not have to pay a penalty tax.
-Beneficiary designations can generally be made through the Customer Website.
-However, if you are married, domiciled in a community property state, and designate a non-spouse primary beneficiary, you must submit a Beneficiary Form with the notarized consent of your spouse.
+Beneficiary designations can generally be made through your online account.
+However, if you're married, live in a community property state and designate a non-spouse primary beneficiary, you must submit a beneficiary form with the notarized consent of your spouse.

-Why It's Important to Designate a Beneficiary
+Why it's important to designate a beneficiary